robcarver17/skipperman/docs/ideas.md

 - print ticksheets from menu
 - ticksheet level security
 - add health to ticksheets
+- instructor login

-### Required for May training event:
+### Required for training events:

-- data model for boats and group allocation
+REPORTING:
 - refactor reporting so uses common data model

-### Required for June training event:
+- add contact details and health to roll call report
+- registration report with literally everything on it
+- power boat only volunteer rota
+- memorise group orders and arrangements for reports (can deal with different / missing groups)

+MISC:
+- go through all cadets and backfill qualifications
+- GDPR document
+- birthdays during an event - splash on event screen

+TICKSHEETS:
 - phone friendly ticksheet
-- add contact details and health to roll call report
+- allow selection of group subset in reporting when doing arrangement of groups
+- key report links for instructors on event landing page

+USERS:
+- datamodel
+- remove emails, link options; tidy up userlist on web

+BOATS AND GROUPS:
+- data model
-- store of previous events volunteer role / cadet allocation to speed up loading
+- store of previous events  cadet allocation to speed up loading
 - click on cadet name to see previous groups
 - allow multiple days / different allocations.
 Availability change will break two handed partners.

+VOLUNTEER ROTA:
+- sort volunteer list by cadet location
+- store of previous events volunteer role to speed up loading
+- removing volunteer / availability should also remove related information

+CADET / VOLUNTEER LIST / CONFIGURATION
+- data model

+IMPORT:
 - removing cadet (change status to cancelled) should also remove club boat allocation, partnerships, dinghy allocation - or apply strict filters?
 - over 12 volunteer has to be identified multiple times on input
 - volunteer rota still not doing change check properly

-- allow selection of group subset in reporting when doing arrangement of groups

-- registration report with literally everything on it
-- power boat only volunteer rota
-- birthdays during an event - splash on event screen

-- instructor login (send link to create)
-- key report links for instructors on landing page
+REGISTRATION DETAILS:
+- removing cadet (change status to cancelled) should also remove club boat allocation, partnerships, dinghy allocation - or apply strict filters?

+ADMIN:
 - clear old reports for event (remove rednedant permalinks) and other temp directories UTILITIES MENU
 - put shareable files up like instructors documents; manage shared files eg deleete
-- memorise whether summary buttons pressed
-- memorise group orders and arrangements for reports (can deal with different / missing groups)

-### Required for social event:

-- think carefully about how to handle events with no cadets, volunteers etc
-- two types of food event: as part of training event, or social only seperate
-- manage social event with food only (Social)

 ### Required for cadet week:

-- with skipper access only - grant qualification from ticksheet screen and log date
+- with skipper access only - grant qualification from ticksheet screen and log date when awarded
 - report of qualifications awarded by date
 - list of non volunteers with cadet ages
-- sort volunteer list by cadet location
 - two types of clothing event: as part of training event, or social only seperate
 - allocate and maintain colour groups (CW)
 - maintain and report on tickets for gala dinner, include additional gala dinner invites eg sponsors, plus ones (CW)